 Codependency might be with one person or everyone.
 It could be with your partner, or with a child, parent, or sibling.
 Contrary to what you might think, not all codependents are caretakers or are even in a relationship.
 Codependents have all different personalities, and symptoms vary in type and severity among them.
 There are codependents who seek closeness, while others avoid it.
 Some are addicts, bullies, selfish, and needy, or may appear independent and confident, but they control, or are controlled by, a personal relationship or their addiction.
+Sometimes that relationship is with an addict or parent or partner who is a narcissist.
 A relationship marked by addiction or abuse is a sign of codependency.
 But not all codependent relationships are abusive.
 To learn more about the definition of codependency and the relationship problems it causes, click here.

 Codependents generally grew up in dysfunctional families where abuse, rigid rules, addiction, or mental or physical illness was present.
 Their individuality and autonomy wasn’t respected, and they didn’t feel safe be spontaneous.
 Often there were family secrets, despite an appearance of normalcy.
 Codependency is passed down generationally, and symptoms worsen before starting treatment.
 For more about codependency symptoms, click here.

 Click here for more information on BE-FREE Coaching Packages and teleseminars.